Growing Beans in the Garden

 Growing beans in your home garden provides you with tender young pods suitable for eating right from the vine or for cooking and serving as a side dish.
 These easy-to-grow vegetables germinate quickly in warm soil and produce a crop of fresh beans by early summer.

-Location: Beans are sun-loving plants that prefer six to eight hours of direct sunlight a day.
+Location: Beans are sun-loving plants that prefer 6 to 8 hours of direct sunlight a day.
 In hot dry areas, some shade at midday is preferred, as excessive heat may cause blossom or pod drop.
 In northern climates, beans thrive in all day sun.

 Fertilizer: Apply 5-10-10 fertilizer, following the recommended application rate on the container, in the spring before planting.
 Work the fertilizer into the soil with a garden hoe, as contact with seeds or young roots will damage the plants.